 Some Research and Development systems used multiscreen displays for HCI information processing.
 From the early 2000s, three configurations18 are on display at the Lawshe Memorial Museum in South St. Paul, MN.
-Aboard ships, trackballs were the preferred point-at-screen device versus the home computer mouse use, snapshot by Keith Myhre.
+Aboard ships, trackballs were the preferred point-at-screen device versus the home computer mouse use.
+Two Valiant configuration, snapshot by Keith Myhre.